The Auction Advantage

 preclude the use of a public auction, our agents can offer several special

 auction methods.
-One is the sealed bid auction in which bidders are
+One is the bid sale auction in which bidders are required

-required to submit their highest and best offer in writing.
-Occasionally,
+to submit their highest and best offer in writing.
+Occasionally, in

 offers in a controlled competitive bidding setting.
 Ultimately, your